mjhea0/mjhea0.github.com/source/_posts/2015-08-23-primer-on-swig-templating.markdown

 });
 ```

-Keep in mind that all variable outputs are [automtomatically escaped](http://paularmstrong.github.io/swig/docs/api/#SwigOpts) except for function outputs:
+Keep in mind that all variable outputs are [automatically escaped](http://paularmstrong.github.io/swig/docs/api/#SwigOpts) except for function outputs:

 ``` javascript
 // *** main routes *** //